5 Best Rotavators, Tillers & Cultivators UK | Petrol & Electric

 • Only comes with two blades.

-The handlebars are also adjustable, helping to ensure comfortable rotavating.
-There are three height settings, which cater to just about everyone, even if you’re less than 5′ or greater than 6′ tall.
+The handlebars are adjustable, helping to ensure comfortable rotavating.
+There are four height settings, which cater to just about everyone, even if you’re less than 5′ or greater than 6′ tall.

-Bertolini’s rotavator isn’t the cheapest option on the market.
+Honda’s rotavator isn’t the cheapest option on the market, especially compared to electric alternatives.
 However, it’s very effective, even when tasked with breaking up tough clods.
 The four stroke motor has plenty of power, and the six blades and their tines are quite tough and stay very sharp over time.

 Overall, if you have a medium or large allotment, this rotavator is a great choice.
-Although it’s not cheap, it’s a good investment to make, backed up by a 2 year warranty.
+Although it’s not cheap, it’s a good investment to make, backed up by a 5 year warranty for residential use.

 Overall value